TheSpaghettiDetective/obico-server/website/docs/api/api-objects.md

 - `email`: Email.
 - `consented_at`: The timestamp when the user has consented to the terms and conditions.
 It should always be the time when the user signs up.
 In ISO-8601 format.
-- `dh_balance`: The balance of the Detective Hours.
+- `dh_balance`: The balance of the AI Detection Hours.